A-S-T-U-C-E/S4E_Electron/README.md

 -   Licensed under the BSD 3-Clause License.
 -   You may not use this project or any file except in compliance with the License.
 -   You may obtain a copy of the License at [https://opensource.org/licenses/BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).

+Code from Blockly is licensed under the Apache 2.0 license.

 # Blockly [![Build Status]( https://travis-ci.org/google/blockly.svg?branch=master)](https://travis-ci.org/google/blockly)